suestring7/EE283Winter2019/oss.md

   My current favorite is Paperpile, which is a plugin for the Chrome/Chromium browsers.
 It is not free, costing $35US per year.
 This is the best tool that I've used, and I've used most of them at one point or another.
 Whatever you do, just delete EndNote ASAP.

+## Alternatives to PowerPoint

+PowerPoint is part of MS Office, but alternatives deserve their own section.

+* LaTeX/beamer.
+I'll get flamed on Twitter for this, but I do **not** recommend this.
+This is a fussy way to make slides, even by LaTeX standards.
+It is simply un-modern, which is why most presentations generated with this platform just end up being bullet lists.
+Do a Google Images search--the results are pretty rough-looking.
+* RStudio and Jupyter/JupyterLab notebook.
+Both tools have the option to output HTML slides with Javascript.
+This can be a great workflow.
+The RStudio implementation is a bit more mature, but I've had good success with both.
+The only caveat is that conferences will typically want a PDF.
+Both tools have tricks allowing you to print your slides to pdf.
+Google is your friend here.

+### Keynote

+If your an an OS X user, stick with Keynote.
+Honestly, it is great.

 ## Alternatives to Adobe tools